AdobeDocs/analytics-platform.en/help/components/date-ranges/time-comparison.md

 * This setting applies to the entire table.
 For example, if you change this setting for a breakdown within the table, the setting is applied to the entire table.

+* When this setting is enabled, small date labels appear in the upper right corner of all column cells to annotate the cell with the appropriate date (and time, when relevant).